-- Meetings have continued on a monthly basis with divisional representation. - A refreshed driver diagram has been developed to reflect the new approach to this collaborative and the outcome for patients. - The violence and aggression data has shown a significant reduction in Haringey since the opening of Blossom Court which demonstrates that the environment is key to improving the overall patient experience. - The aim is to capture qualitative data from inpatients at Blossom Court especially those who were known to the former wards in Haringey. - The data for violence and aggression in Enfield Mental Health Services will be used to test the hypothesis that improving privacy and dignity by eliminating shared bedrooms (in Dorset Ward) will lead to a reduction in violence and aggression.
+- Meetings have continued on a monthly basis with divisional representation. - A refreshed driver diagram has been developed to reflect the new approach to this collaborative and the outcome for patients. - The violence and aggression data evidences special cause variation in Haringey since the opening of Blossom Court and proves that the environment is key to improving the overall patient experience - ➤ The aim is to capture qualitative data from inpatients at Blossom Court especially those who were known to the former wards in Haringey. - ➤ The data for violence / aggression in EMH will be used to test the hypothesis that improving privacy and dignity by eliminating shared bedrooms (Dorset Ward) will lead to a reduction in violence and aggression.